mafentakis/signalRClient/README.md

 hub at `/hub` on port `8080` and broadcasts `RandomText` events with random strings every 2–5 seconds.

-The container environment is based on Ubuntu and uses devcontainer features to install Java 17 and Gradle for building the client.
+The container environment is based on Ubuntu and installs Java 17 and Gradle for building the client.

 The development environment is defined in `.devcontainer/` and can be used with the VS Code Dev Containers extension or GitHub Codespaces.